ibm-cloud-docs/vpc/api-change-log.md

 ### For all version dates
 {: #7-april-2026-all-version-dates}

-**Instance profiles** When [retrieving](/apidocs/vpc/latest#get-instance-profile) or [listing](/apidocs/vpc/latest#list-instance-profiles) instance profiles, the new `profiles.zones` property indicates the zones within the region that contain the hardware to support the instance profile.
+**Instance profiles.** When [retrieving](/apidocs/vpc/latest#get-instance-profile) or [listing](/apidocs/vpc/latest#list-instance-profiles) instance profiles, the new `profiles.zones` property indicates the zones within the region that contain the hardware to support the instance profile.
 The `zones` property doesn't indicate if there is available capacity to create an instance with an instance profile.

 ### For version `2026-04-07` or later
 {: #version-2026-04-07}

-**Instance profiles** When using a `version` query parameter of `2026-04-07` or later, the [list instance profiles](/apidocs/vpc/latest#list-instance-profiles) method returns a paginated collection.
+**Instance profiles.** When using a `version` query parameter of `2026-04-07` or later, the [list instance profiles](/apidocs/vpc/latest#list-instance-profiles) method returns a paginated collection.
 Update your existing client applications to avoid regressions in client functionality.

 ### For version `2026-04-06` or earlier
 {: #version-2026-04-06}

-**Instance profiles** When using a `version` query parameter of `2026-04-06` or earlier, an unpaginated collection continues to be returned in the [list instance profiles](/apidocs/vpc/latest#list-instance-profiles) response.
+**Instance profiles.** When using a `version` query parameter of `2026-04-06` or earlier, an unpaginated collection continues to be returned in the [list instance profiles](/apidocs/vpc/latest#list-instance-profiles) response.

 ## 24 March 2026
 {: #24-march-2026}